“Where the heck are you?” Stacy demanded through the phone.

 “Tons,” she spit back in reply.

 She had felt guilty about what almost happened in the kitchen the night before—what she had wanted to happen—but the guilt was long gone, replaced by anger.
-If she allowed herself to put the pieces of the puzzle of Chase’s whereabouts for the past few months together, she had a feeling in her gut they would reveal a picture of Chase playing his own version of house as well, except his wouldn’t have stopped with a longing.
+If she allowed herself to put the pieces of the puzzle of Chase’s whereabouts for the past few months together, she had a feeling they would reveal a picture of Chase playing his own version of house as well, except his wouldn’t have stopped with a longing.
 It had happened before.

 “Tell me where you were.”